Express Entry

 What are the Express Entry language requirements?

-To enter the Express Entry pool, you must prove your ability in English or French by taking an approved language test and meeting the minimum for your program.
+The Express Entry language requirements ask you to prove your ability in English or French by taking an approved language test and meeting the minimum for your program before you can enter the Express Entry pool.
 IRCC expresses every requirement on the Canadian Language Benchmark (CLB) scale, a national standard that runs from level 1 to 12 (the French equivalent is the NCLC).

+The Canadian Language Benchmark is the national scale IRCC uses to describe language ability from level 1 to 12.
 Your test reports raw scores, and IRCC converts them to CLB levels for each of the four abilities: reading, writing, listening and speaking.
 IRCC publishes a Canadian Language Benchmark chart for every approved test, so you can map your result to a CLB level before you book.
+The minimum Express Entry language requirement is CLB 7 for the Federal Skilled Worker program, CLB 7 or CLB 5 for the Canadian Experience Class depending on the job's TEER, and CLB 5 in speaking and listening with CLB 4 in reading and writing for Federal Skilled Trades.
 Meeting the minimum makes you eligible; scoring higher earns you more points in the Comprehensive Ranking System.

 We stay test-neutral

-There is no single Express Entry minimum; each program sets its own floor, and some set different levels for different abilities or job types.
-The table below summarises the minimum CLB by program.
+The minimum Express Entry language requirements differ by program; each one sets its own floor, and some set different levels for different abilities or job types.
+The table below summarises the minimum CLB by program for the Federal Skilled Worker, Canadian Experience Class and Federal Skilled Trades streams.
 Remember these are eligibility floors, competitive CRS scores almost always require more.

 Minimums are not competitive scores

-Language is one of the largest and most improvable parts of your CRS score, and it is scored separately for each of the four abilities.
+Beyond meeting the Express Entry language requirements, your CLB result is one of the largest and most improvable parts of your CRS score, and it is scored separately for each of the four abilities.
 That structure is important: a single weak ability quietly drags down your total, so the fastest gain often comes from lifting your weakest skill by one CLB level.
 A second official language can add still more.
-This is why retaking a test to push a CLB 7 up to CLB 9 is one of the most common ways candidates raise their score before a draw.
+This is why retaking a test to push a CLB 7 up to CLB 9 is one of the most common ways candidates raise their score before an Express Entry draw.
 Model the effect with our free CRS calculator to see exactly where your points sit.

 Do you get extra points for French?